mideind/EmblaFlutterApp/README.md

 ```

 In order to work as intended, the app requires an API key for the Ratatoskur server
-endpoint.
+backend.
 Save this key in a text file at the following path within the repository:

 ```keys/server.key```